Packing cycles in undirected group-labelled graphs: Proof of Theorem : large -model

 \section{Proof of Theorem \ref{flatwallundirectedtheorem}: large $K_t$-model}

 The remainder of the paper is dedicated to proving Theorem \ref{flatwallundirectedtheorem}.
-In this section we deal with the first outcome of the Flat Wall Theorem where $G$ contains a large $K_t$-model.
+In this section we deal with the first outcome of the flat wall theorem where $G$ contains a large $K_t$-model.
 As discussed in section \ref{sec:maintheorem}, we need some additional definitions and lemmas related to the trees of a $K_t$-model.

 Let $T$ be a tree and let $U \subseteq V(T)$.
-Then $T[U]$ denotes the smallest subtree of $T$ containing all vertices in $U$, which we call the subtree of $T$ \emph{induced} by $U$.
-If $|U|=2$, say $U=\{u,v\}$, then $T[U]$ is the unique path between $u$ and $v$ in $T$.
-In this case we also denote this path by $uTv$.
-If $T$ is a subgraph of $G$ and $F \subseteq E(G)$ is such that each edge in $F$ has exactly one endpoint in $T$ and no two edges of $F$ share an endpoint outside of $T$, then the tree \emph{induced by $F$ on $T$} is the subtree of $T\cup F$ induced by the endpoints of $F$.
+Then the smallest subtree of $T$ containing all vertices in $U$ is the \emph{$U$-subtree of $T$}.
+For example, if $|U|=2$, say $U=\{u,v\}$, then $U$-subtree of $T$ is the path $uTv$.
+Suppose $T$ is a tree in a graph $G$ and $F \subseteq E(G)$ is such that each edge in $F$ has exactly one endpoint in $T$ and no two edges of $F$ share an endpoint outside of $T$ (so that $T\cup F$ is a tree).
+Then the \emph{$F$-extension of $T$} is the $V(F)$-subtree of $T\cup F$, where $V(F)$ is the set of endpoints of the edges in $F$.
 For $n \in \mbn$, an \emph{$n$-star} is a graph isomorphic to a subdivision of $K_{1,n}$.
-If $n \geq 3$, the \emph{center} of an $n$-star is the unique vertex of degree greater than 2.
-A \emph{leg} of an $n$-star, $n\geq 3$, is a path from its center to a leaf.
+If $n \geq 3$, the \emph{center} of an $n$-star is the unique vertex of degree greater than 2 and a \emph{leg} is a path from its center to a leaf.